The recent pandemic and recession have impacted small businesses everywhere.

 We want to encourage any that can market their business to continue doing so in order to see sales now and after this pandemic is over.

-So in summary, in order to come out of this economic downturn successfully, you just have to follow these 3 steps:
+So in summary, in order to come out of this economic downturn successfully, you just have to follow these 3 steps for your marketing during recession strategy:

 Don’t Panic, Adjust Your Business Model, and Continue Marketing.

 As soon as you implement those 3 steps, you’ll be on your way to seeing results & digital marketing ROI.